thesecretlab/SwiftDevelopmentWithCocoa1stEd/README.md

 You can email us at [lab@secretlab.com.au](mailto:lab@secretlab.com.au)

+## Notes
+This repository is up to date with Xcode 6.3 and Swift 1.2.
+More info on the [Secret Lab blog](http://www.secretlab.com.au/blog/swift-development-with-cocoa-addendum).

+If you want the code that shipped with the published book, targeting Xcode 6.0 and Swift 1.0, you can find it [in a past commit here](http://www.secretlab.com.au/blog/swift-development-with-cocoa-addendum).

 ## License

 The code/files in this repository are licensed under the MIT license unless otherwise noted within specific files.